IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Toby
 - Coriolis (Cory / Corin) - Djinn father, deadbeat dad
+	- wants: power? freedom? commitment issues. fame?
 	- 95yrs ago, performed in Kevara (stole the Butcher's glory)
-	- met tiefling and went to avizallo?
+	- met tiefling and went to avizallo? puppeted the court of birds?
 	- 90yrs ago, captured by the Artificer in Avizallo - artificer made a wish to create his labryinth in the sky
 		- to capture a djinni: need a vessel sealed with the true name
 	- was active in apostasy (doing what?) had a child (Indira Ashoor) with the evil lawyer